tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 3 (DuFr).md

 > *Dunmari Fort (Gomat)*

 The Dunmar Fellowship explores a ruined fort, battles creatures, and uncovers magical items while putting an end to a curse.
-## Timeline
-- (DR::1748-03-25), afternoon: Explore [[Dunmari Fort (Gomat)|the ruined fort]] and the caves below.
-Find a petrified explorer (later revealed to be [[Arcus]]).
-Find and defeat an undead creature carrying a symbol of Cha'mutte.
-Destroy cursed obsidian stone on its staff that seems to be causing beasts to rampage.
-- (DR:: 1748-03-25), evening: Make camp and rest in the Dunmari temple at the fort.
 ## Session Info
 ### Summary
 - The Dunmar Fellowship finds an old, disturbed campsite outside a ruined fort.